European Spallation Source

-The facility consists of a linear accelerator, in which protons are accelerated and collide with a rotating, helium-cooled tungsten target, generating intense pulses of neutrons.
-Surrounding the tungsten are baths of cryogenic hydrogen, which feed neutron supermirror guides.
-They operate similarly to optical fibres, directing the beams of neutrons to experimental stations, where research is performed on a range of materials.
+The ESS facility consists of a linear accelerator, in which protons are accelerated to relativistic speeds and then allowed to collide with a rotating, helium-cooled tungsten target wheel, generating intense pulses of neutrons.
+Located above the tungsten wheel are baths of cryogenic hydrogen and water at room temperature.
+High-energy neutrons released from tungsten nuclei in the spallation process lose most of their energy by inelastic collisions inside the hydrogen and water moderators and come into thermal equilibrium at the temperatures of these media.
+The cold and thermal neutrons emanating from the surface of the moderators feed neutron supermirror guides.
+The guides operate similarly to optical fibres, directing the beams of neutrons to experimental stations, where research is performed on a range of materials.

 Neutron scattering can be applied to a range of scientific explorations in physics, chemistry, geology, biology, and medicine.
 Neutrons serve as a probe for revealing the structure and function of matter from the microscopic down to the atomic scale, with the potential for development of new materials and processes.

 During construction, the ESS became a European Research Infrastructure Consortium, or ERIC, on 1 October 2015.

 The European Investment Bank made a €50 million investment in the ESS.
 This investment is supported by InnovFin-EU Finance for Innovators, an initiative established by the EIB Group in collaboration with the European Commission under Horizon 2020, the EU's research and innovation program.